kos-lang/kos/doc/grammar.md

 depending on the value of that expression.
 The parentheses around the expression are optional (they are treated as part of the expression).

-Each new case section begins with a right-hand-side expression or with ellipsis `...`, and is followed by a compound statement, a fallthrough statement or both (in that order).
+Each new case section begins with a "case" keyword followed by right-hand-side expression or with "else" keyword, and is followed by a compound statement, a fallthrough statement or both (in that order).

-The ellipsis `...` case is optional.
+The "else" case is optional.

-There can be only one ellipsis `...` case defined for a given switch statement.
+There can be only one "else" case defined for a given switch statement.

-The ellipsis `...` case does not have to be specified last.
+The "else" case does not have to be specified last.

 If the value of the switch expression is equal to one of the right-hand-side expressions, the corresponding compound statement is executed.

-If the value of the switch expressions does not match any right-hand-side expression, then the compound statement following the ellipsis `...` is executed, if it exists, otherwise the switch statement terminates.
+If the value of the switch expressions does not match any right-hand-side expression, then the compound statement following `else` is executed, if it exists, otherwise the switch statement terminates.

 If there is no fallthrough statement following a compound statement, then